LibraryCarpentry/lc-tdm/_episodes/08-counting-tokens.md

 ## Counting tokens in text

 You can also do other useful things like count the number of tokens in a text, determine the number and percentage count of particular tokens and plot the count distributions as a graph.
 To do this we have to import the ```FreqDist``` class from the NLTK ```probability``` package.
-When calling this class list of tokens from a text or corpus needs to be specified as a parameter in brackets.
+When calling this class, a list of tokens from a text or corpus needs to be specified as a parameter in brackets.

 ```python
 from nltk.probability import FreqDist